Starting with release 3.1.2,

 will be found in file /foo/bar/my-lib/src/utility.lisp.

-and at the cost of a stricter package discipline,
+and at the cost of stricter package discipline,

-It is used by ASDF itself (starting with ASDF 3) and by
+This style is used in ASDF itself (starting with ASDF 3), by

 To use this style, choose a toplevel system name, e.g.